Tuesday Tip: Swiss Darning for Repair

 I cross the old and new yarn and weave them in different directions.
 For a really secure join, sometimes I do this trick:

-To watch a myriad of other fixes (fixes in cables, lace, color work, circular knitting, shaping and more – both on and off the needles!), check out my Interweave DVD, Advanced Knitting Fixes.
+To find out how, along with a myriad of other fixes (fixes in cables, lace, color work, circular knitting, shaping and more – both on and off the needles!), check out my new Interweave DVD, Advanced Knitting Fixes.